STUDENT ACCESS AND DISABILITY SERVICES

 Housing-Only Requests

-If you have a housing-only request for one of the conditions listed above, please see documentation requirements above and compete the necessary paperwork as described AND fill out the Client Information Form and Application (i.e., de-lofted bed for mobility issues, mobility impairment-requires handicapped accessible room, etc.).
+If you have a housing-only request for one of the conditions listed above, please see documentation requirements above and compete the necessary paperwork as described AND fill out the Client Information Form and Application if certain sections do not apply to your request you may mark those N/A. Accommodations for access can include but are not limited to de-lofted bed for mobility issues, mobility impairment-requires handicapped accessible room, handicapped accessible bathroom, etc.

 Related Links: